cmunch1/nba-prediction/README.md

 ### Plan

 Gradient boosted tree models (Xgboost and LightGBM) will be utilized to determine the probability that the home team will win each game.
+The model probability will be calibrated against the true probability distribution using sklearn's CalibratedClassifierCV.
 The probability of winning will be important in developing betting strategies because such strategies will not bet on every game, just on games with better expected values.
 The model will be deployed online using a streamlit app to predict and report wining probabilities every day. https://cmunch1-nba-prediction-streamlit-app-fs5l47.streamlit.app/

 ### Overview